elwazi/local_cloud_gen3/README.md

 initialised with `terraform init`.
 Afterwards `terraform plan` and `terraform apply` can be used to actually create the infrastructure including: the network and subnetwork;
 the security groups; the docker node; the database node.
-This will also create an `inventory` file which can be used with ansible.
+This will also create an `inventory.ini` file which can be used with ansible.

 ## Infrastructure Configuration
 Finally the infrastructure can be configured using ansible.
-The `inventory` file generated in the previous should be updated — specifically the passwords should be updated – these can easily be found by searching for the `TODO:CONFIGURE_ME` text.
+The `inventory.ini` file generated in the previous should be updated — specifically the passwords should be updated – these can easily be found by searching for the `TODO:CONFIGURE_ME` text.